Johan Ludwig Lund: Works

 His main works were historical paintings with historical, mythological and biblical themes, such as the five large paintings at Christiansborg Palace in Copenhagen, which depicted Denmark's various cultural time periods.
 These include "Christendommens indførelse i Danmark" ("Christianity's Introduction in Denmark") painted in 1827, until then the largest oil painting to have been painted in Denmark.
 Again his assignment was matched by a comparable one given to Eckersberg. in which he painted the Oldenborg royal family line in eight large pictures, presumably to replace those painted by Abildgaard and destroyed in the fire of 1794.

 The other painting in Lund's series are "Nordisk offerscene fra den Odinske periode" ("Nordic Sacrificial Scene from the Period of Odin") painted in 1831, "Solens tilbedelse" ("Worship of the Sun") painted in 1834, "Procession ved Kristi Legemsfest fra den katolske tid i Danmark" ("Corpus Christi Procession from Denmark's Catholic Period") painted in 1834, and "'Luthersk gudstjeneste" ("Lutheran Church Service") painted in 1843.

 Lund's and Eckersberg's paintings survived the fire at Christiansborg in 1884.

 He is also well known for his altarpieces and paintings of religious themes, which were influenced by his admiration for such Renaissance painters as Fra Angelico, Perugino and Raphael.

 His small landscapes also received favour from art historian, critic and advocate of a national art movement, Niels Lauritz Høyen.
 He painted few portraits.
 He designed the main curtain of the Royal Theatre (Det kongelige teater) with a view of the Acropolis in 1828, which still hangs to this day.
 A preliminary sketch of the project is in the Theatre Museum.
 The Royal Theatre owns other art pieces of his.

 Early Italian art, his contact with the Nazarenes, fellow countryman and expatriate Bertel Thorvaldsen, and for romanticism's ideals, all left an indelible influence on his artistic production.

 The Royal Library houses a collection of his letters, inclusive correspondence with younger artists that bears witness to his influence on them.

 He is portrayed as an old man in a painting by one of his students, Professor August Schiøtt, a prodigious portraitist.
 This portrait, considered one of his best, led to Schiott's membership in the Academy in 1854.

 Lund's works appear in various Danish art museums, including the Danish National Gallery (Statens Museum for Kunst).
 His works are also in the collections of several Danish castles, as well as religious works to be found at various Danish churches.

-He was an educated, cultured and diligent man and artist, with good contacts.
-He left a lasting impression by his many monumental paintings still widely on display, and by the effect he had on a generation of artists due to his long professorship at the Academy.